 Southern California isn’t all about movie stars and surfing.
 It’s about having the best of California at your fingertips.
 Whether you’re looking for exciting city nightlife, a charming mountain hometown, or a beachside paradise, you will always find something to love in SoCal cities.

-When it comes to the best places to live in Southern California, there are no better experts than the agents at Berkshire Hathaway.
+When it comes to the best city, the best neighborhood, or the best place to live in Southern California, there are no better experts than the agents at Berkshire Hathaway.
 Whether you’re looking for places to retire or places to buy a home to start your family, we’re here to help.
 Berkshire Hathaway HomeServices California real estate agents know the Southern California housing market as well as they know their own backyard.
 After all, it’s their home, too.
 Our offices have locations in LA, Santa Barbara, Ventura, Orange, Riverside, and San Diego Counties.

 So wherever you’re looking and whatever you’re looking for, give us a call.
 We’ll help you find your perfect Southern California home.